+Leaf guards help prevent clogs and blockages in your gutters.
 I recommend using any type of leaf guard.
-As mentioned above, my recommendation is to use solid plastic 4′ sections from Home Depot & Lowe’s – these are least expensive, and work just as well as premium guards.
+I prefer to install solid plastic 4′ sections from Home Depot & Lowe’s – these are least expensive, and work just as well as premium guards.

 The total price difference to have plastic leaf-guards installed is about $550.
 You may spend more than that to have your gutters cleaned just once.